Epidiah/star-something-probably/character creation.md

 ## Adventurer Type
 You can choose which Adventurer Type you want, or you can roll for it.
 To choose, peruse the list of available types for one that suits your needs.
 Then choose one of the dice available for that type, and start the game with a token appropriate to that die.
 If you happened to choose the Lone Adventurer, you may start with two tokens, each one from a different die that is available to you.

 If you choose to roll, roll all five dice.
 The three highest determine your adventurer type.
-If there's a tie that put four or five dice in your top three slots, you can choose among those dice which three you want, or you can pick four dice and go for the Lone Adventurer.
+If there's a tie that put four or five dice in your top three slots, you can choose among those dice which three you want, or you can pick all five dice and go for the Lone Adventurer.

 Also note which dice roll a 6 here.
 Those determine the tokens you begin the game with.
 If you rolled a Compelling [6], Daring [3], Expertise [6], Sneaky [2], and Thriving [4], you are a Wise Adventurer with a Rumor and Foresight token at the beginning of the game.